Textualize/rich/CONTRIBUTING.md

 The "Coverage Report" that gets printed to the terminal after the tests run can be used to identify lines of code that haven't been covered by tests.
-If any of the new lines you've added or modified appear in this report, you should strongly consider adding tests which exercise them.
+If any of the new lines you've added or modified appear in this report, you should strongly consider adding tests that exercise them.

 ### Type Checking